snehilchatterjee/ColorNet/README.md

 ```

 ## Training
-The model was trained on the blackclover\colored subdirectory of the japanese manga dataset which can be obtained from kaggle.
+The final model was trained on the blackclover\colored subdirectory of the japanese manga dataset which can be obtained from kaggle.
 [Link to Dataset](https://www.kaggle.com/datasets/chandlertimm/unified/data)

 The model can be trained by running:
 ```